 The Drug Enforcement Agency wishes to see Mitragyna speciosa listed as a Schedule I controlled substance.
 In 16 countries around the world, such is the case.
 Heroin, cocaine, anabolic steroids, and PCP are examples of Schedule I drugs.
 At present, the herb is not listed as scheduled in any way.
 As a result, it is still sold legally in many areas.
 Often, packaging comes with a warning “not for human consumption.”
 Regardless, purchasers still consume the product for perceived medicinal purposes and recreational use.

 Don’t allow addiction to rule your life.
-A reputable drug rehab facility can help you overcome your condition.
-We can also help you overcome mental illnesses, with our mental health treatment program.
-Contact the professionals who run The Willows at Red Oak for addiction treatment in North Carolina.
+A reputable kratom rehab can help you overcome your condition.
+Contact the professionals at The Willows at Red Oak Recovery® for addiction treatment in North Carolina.
 A representative can answer your questions about the care offered here.
 Call 855.773.0614 to talk about your concerns and our treatment plans.